Country Girl (Primal Scream song)

 "Country Girl" is a song by Scottish rock band Primal Scream.
 It was released as a single on 22 May 2006 and was the first single issued from the band's eighth album, Riot City Blues (2006).
 It became the band's highest-charting in the United Kingdom as well as their first UK top-five entry and their third top-10 single.
 In the band's native Scotland, the song reached number three on the Scottish Singles Chart, becoming their most successful single since "Kowalski" in 1997.
 "Country Girl" was released to American radio on 24 July 2006.

 The song was frequently used by ITV during their coverage of the 2006 FIFA World Cup, alongside the Kasabian cover version of David Bowie's "'Heroes'" and "Valerie" by the Zutons.
 It also features as the theme tune of The Janice Long Review Show.
 "Country Girl" was covered by Irish actress Jessie Buckley for the 2019 country music drama film Wild Rose.

+The cover is a photograph by William Eggleston.